GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 **NOTE:**

-- Selecting any item in either the timeline view or the treeview will select the corresponding item in the other view.
+- Selecting any item in either the timeline view or the tree view will select the corresponding item in the other view.
-- Selecting any item in either the timeline view or the treeview will select the earliest event represented by that item in other sections of the tool.
+- Selecting any item in either the timeline view or the tree view will select the earliest event represented by that item in other sections of the tool.

-.. include:: Pipelines.rst
+.. include:: pipelines.rst

 Device configuration
 --------------------